What is the Difference Between Accident and Incident Reporting?

 • Near miss (which is an internal recordable incident and should be investigated and recorded).

-• Dangerous occurrence which is reportable under RIDDOR and should be reported within 10 days.
+• Dangerous occurrence which is reportable under RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) and should be reported within 10 days.

 Why should all incidents in the workplace be reported?

-The first and most important reason is to ensure that an incident doesn’t become an accident.
+The first and most important reason is to ensure that an incident does not become an accident.
+Accident and incident reporting procedures can vary depending on your process but reporting them within accident books is advised to prevent them from happening in the future.

-It’s important to remember when reporting accidents and incidents at work that there’s no such thing as an unimportant injury or accident.
+It’s important to remember when reporting accidents and incidents at work that there is no such thing as an unimportant injury or accident.
+For example, the smallest leakage can end in a workplace-wide flood, or a faulty cable could result in a fire in the workplace.

 What is the purpose of an incident report?

-The main purpose of these reports is to prevent them from occurring again in the future, or becoming even worse and resulting in an accident.
+The main purpose of these reports is to prevent any type of incident from occurring again in the future or worsening, resulting in an accident.
+A near miss can negatively impact the workflow of your business, so it’s important to carry out comprehensive risk assessments.

 Internally reporting an incident creates awareness of the issues, and prevents them from happening in the future, thus reducing the amount of disruption in your workplace.

-In the event of a serious accident, you or a responsible person should notify the HSE without delay.
-You can do this online or via phone, details are on the HSE website.
+In the event of a serious accident, you or a competent person should notify the HSE without delay by contacting them online or via phone.

 Download